 "Today my relationship with my daughter is strong.
 I share what I went through with her so that she does not get caught in those traps.
 We talk a great deal about her life and her dreams.
 She is now a bubbly girl, who does well in school and plays the flute."
 Judith is currently enrolled at Valencia Community College doing paralegal and pre-law studies with a minor in counseling.
-Despite her success and recovery since her incarceration, and her place as a role model for her daughter, Judith still cannot vote.
+Despite her success and recovery since her incarceration, and her place as a role model for her daughter, Judith was unable to vote until the passage of Amendment 4.